-Consent means words or overt actions by a person indicating a freely given present agreement to perform a particular sexual act with the actor.
-Consent must be informed and freely and actively given.

-- Consent requires more than the existence of a prior or current social or sexual relationship between the actor and the complainant. - Consent to one sexual act does not imply consent to another.
+- Words or overt actions by a person indicating a freely given present agreement to perform a particular sexual act with the actor.
+Consent must be informed and freely and actively given. - Consent requires more than the existence of a prior or current social or sexual relationship between the actor and the complainant. - Consent to one sexual act does not imply consent to another.
 Consent has to be specific to the act.
 Past consent to sexual activity does not imply ongoing future consent.
 Consent can be revoked at any time.

 Although consent does not need to be verbal, verbal communication is the most reliable form of asking for and gauging consent.

 - Simple silence, the lack of a negative response, or failure to resist is not consent.
 It is the responsibility of the actor to obtain consent to any and all sexual involvement that occurs. - The use or threatened use of force or other forms of coercion or intimidation take away a person's ability to give consent to sexual contact.
 Consent is not present when another person fears the consequences of not consenting.
-Coercion includes intimidation, threats, misuse of authority, manipulation, tricking or bribing with actions and/or words. - A person who is asleep or not conscious, unable to withhold consent or to withdraw consent because of a physical condition, unable to communicate non-consent and the condition is known or reasonably should have been known to the actor, or lacks the judgment to give a reasoned consent to sexual contact or to sexual penetration as a result of inadequately developed or impaired intelligence or a substantial psychiatric disorder of thought or mood cannot consent to sexual contact. - A person who is substantially impaired by drugs or alcohol or who lacks full knowledge or information of what is happening cannot consent to sexual contact.
+Coercion includes intimidation, threats, misuse of authority, manipulation, tricking or bribing with actions and/or words. - A person who is asleep, unconscious or substantially impaired by drugs, alcohol, disability, or other means, or who lacks full knowledge or information of what is happening cannot consent to a sexual act.
 This is true regardless of whether the person voluntarily or involuntarily consumed the drugs or alcohol.
-Use of drugs or alcohol by the actor, however, is not a defense against allegations of sexual misconduct and does not diminish personal accountability or criminal liability. - A person who has not reached the legal age of consent may not give consent.
+Use of drugs or alcohol by the respondent, however is not a defense against allegations of sexual misconduct and does not diminish personal accountability or criminal liability. - A person who has not reached the legal age of consent may not give consent.
 The legal age of consent may vary depending on the circumstances and the applicable state law.
-In Minnesota, the legal age of consent is 18. - Corroborating testimony is not required to show lack of consent.
+In Minnesota, the legal age of consent is 18. - Where there is otherwise credible evidence to support a finding of nonconsent, corroborating testimony is not required.

-Sexual Exploitation occurs when one person takes nonconsensual or abusive sexual advantage of another for his/ her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of other sexual misconduct offenses.
+Sexual Exploitation occurs when one person takes nonconsensual or abusive sexual advantage of another for his/her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of other sexual misconduct offenses.
 Examples of sexual exploitation include, but are not limited to:

-- Invasion of sexual privacy; - Prostituting another person; - Non-consensual digital, video or audio recording of nudity or sexual activity; - Unauthorized sharing or distribution of digital, video or audio recording of nudity or sexual activity; - Engaging in voyeurism; - Going beyond the boundaries of consent (such as letting your friend hide in the closet to watch you having consensual sex); - Knowingly exposing someone to or transmitting an STD or HIV to another person; - Intentionally or recklessly exposing one's genitals in nonconsensual circumstances; inducing another to expose their genitals; - Sexually-based stalking and/or bullying may also be forms of sexual exploitation
+- Invasion of sexual privacy; - Prostituting another person; - Non-consensual digital, video or audio recording of nudity or sexual activity; - Unauthorized sharing or distribution of digital, video or audio recording of nudity or sexual activity; - Engaging in voyeurism; - Going beyond the boundaries of consent (such as letting your friend hide in the closet to watch you having consensual sex); - Knowingly exposing someone to or transmitting an STD or HIV to another person; - Intentionally or recklessly exposing one's genitals in nonconsensual circumstances; inducing another to expose their genitals; - Sexually-based stalking and/or bullying may also be forms of sexual exploitation.